TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.0.2 =
+* Corrected a problem where slashes were getting added in front of quote and apostrophes when editing large descriptions

 = 5.0.1 =
 * Added code to escape special characters in large description field when importing links